yseulthb/camo_exp/README.md

 Edges are blurred to limit edge effect via a Gaussian filter.
 Standard deviation of the kernel: 1 or 1.5 Images with no blur are also available.

+For the 2-AFC condition with a noisy background, two circles were added to highlight the location of the target.
+The linewidth of those circles is either 2.5 or 3.5.

 Simuli have the same mean luminance value (pixel intensity): 128 (+/-32) <br>
 (cf the lumMatch function from the Matlab's SHINE toolbox (Willenbockel et al., 2010))